proteinreport/proteinreport.org/content/en/newswire/australias-plant-based-meat-industry-surges-jobs-and-revenue-double-fy20-despite-economic/index.md

 <p>Deloitte Access Economics’ 2019 modelling for Food Frontier forecast that consumer sales in Australia’s plant-based meat sector could hit $3 billion annually by 2030, from its FY20 level of $185 million – and create over 6,000 new jobs.</p>

-<p>But Food Frontier CEO Thomas King says governments at all levels need to support investment in R&amp;D and infrastructure for the burgeoning industry, as well as evidenced-based regulation to ensure a level playing field for new players in the market.</p>
+<p>But Food Frontier CEO Thomas King says governments at all levels need to support investment in R&D and infrastructure for the burgeoning industry, as well as evidenced-based regulation to ensure a level playing field for new players in the market.</p>

 <p>“With the right political will, Australia can build a multi-billion-dollar plant-based meat industry, enabling our food businesses and farmers to capitalise on fast-growing global demand for alternative proteins.”</p>